xamarin/Xamarin.Auth/GettingStarted.md

 Saved Accounts are uniquely identified using a key composed of the account's `Username` property and a "Service ID".
 The "Service ID" is any string that is used when fetching accounts from the store.

 If an `Account` was previously saved, calling `Save` again will overwrite it.
-This is convenient for services that expire the credentials store in the account object.
+This is convenient for services that expire the credentials stored in the account object.